The Duration of the ACT Exam

 What this boils down to is this: if you spend about two minutes reading each passage, it gives you approximately 35 seconds to answer each question.

-A large number of students fail to complete the ACT tests within the allotted time, especially in the Reading and Science Reasoning sections because they forget to ask themselves, "How long is the ACT exam?"
-Since the way you space your time is crucial to how well you do in ACT, it is important to keep working at practice tests, especially those in the ACT Online Prep, within the time framework that has been suggested above.
+A large number of students fail to complete all sections of the test within the allotted time, especially in the Reading and Science Reasoning sections because they forget to ask themselves, about the length of the test.
+Since the way you space your time is crucial to how well you do in the test, it is important to keep working at practice tests, especially those in the ACT Online Prep, within the time framework that has been suggested above.
 With repeated practice, effective time management comes naturally and easily during the actual test.

 Then, of course, there are certain strategies that can help you overcome the ACT time constraints: